 Great, mature but far from obsolete, budget programmer for use with Microchip/ATMEL devices.
 It is available since many, many years.

-Here you can obtain a good quality, fully functional replica.
-It is available as DIY kit.
-You can order soldered version as well.
-It will work under Linux, Windows and MacOS.
+You can obtain both - a good quality DIY kit and a soldered, fully functional version.
+It works under Linux, Windows and MacOS.
 Official project page: www.fischl.de/usbasp.
 You will find there more detailed documentation and free for download firmware as well.

 Programmer connects with the computer over USB port and acts as serial programmer (SPI).
 With just few wires attached, it can program chips directly, can also be used to access them over dedicated ports/circuits (ISCP).
 Of course it doesn't work just by itself.
 The program to drive the programmer is named avrdude.
 It is available as source code here: savannah.nongnu.org/projects/avrdude.
 Check bottom of this page for compiled, ready for use Windows binary version.